Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-Depart by coach at 8:00 a.m. for Dublin and the Schoolhouse Hotel (approximately five hours).
-There is no VBT representative on the coach ride.
+Depart by coach at 9:00 a.m. for Ennis and the Old Ground Hotel (approximately a two-hour journey).
+Please note that there will be no VBT representative on board during the ride.

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Dublin airport will be provided (an approximately 20- to 30-minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation will be provided to Shannon Airport (approximately a 30-minute drive, depending on traffic) for your departing flight.

 Included Meals: Breakfast